 If you are new to music lessons and wondering which instrument might be best for your child, loved one, or yourself, please read on for some helpful general guidelines on choosing an instrument, or seeing whether or not the instrument that you are considering is age-appropriate.

-Under 4 years old: For infants, toddlers & young preschoolers, we offer group music classes over private lessons.
+Under 4 years old: For infants, toddlers & preschoolers, we highly recommend group music classes over private lessons.
 In our experience, we have found it to be ineffective & inefficient to force young children into the private lesson setting.
 Children connect with and learn best from more playful approach to music, one in which they are lovingly invited to explore the wonders and diversity of sound and motion (before being instructed on musical rules, theories, and techniques).
 Our group music class for children 6 months to 5 years old is called Family Music Time.
 Weekly, 45 minute classes are affordable and ongoing throughout the year.
 Please click here for more information about Family Music Time or Click here to fill out our FREE TRIAL REQUEST FORM!

 6 to 7 years old: Through our years of experience working with thousands of students, we have found that 7 is generally the “safest” age for students to truly benefit from instruction in the private lesson setting.
 However, since children can vary so much in development at this age as far as motor skills, attention span and general concentration/interest level in music, we do not set strict age limitations on specific instruments.
 We recommend scheduling a free trial private lesson (ages 6 and above only) for your child, or attending a Meet Music class (ages 3.5-6) in order to determine which route is the best fit.